 Tips for recording better video with your smartphone

 Nothing ruins great footage like having two black vertical bars along both sides of your video.
-To avoid this amateur mistake, make sure to use landscape orientation and not portrait orientation while recording.
+To avoid this amateur mistake, make sure to use landscape orientation and not portrait orientation while recording - or invest in a smartphone like the Motorola Moto One Action that automatically records in landscape even if you hold your phone in portrait.

 Not only does landscape make your video seem more aesthetically pleasing in general, it'll also make it more enjoyable to watch when viewed on a widescreen or television.
 Plus, you'll capture more in the actual video.

-So just remember: never hold your phone vertically while recording, unless you really like or want those vertical black bars included (or if you're recording purely for Instagram Stories).
+So just remember: never hold your phone vertically while recording, unless you really like or want those vertical black bars included (or if you're recording purely for something like Instagram Stories).

 Now that you're recording in the proper orientation (see above), completely fill the frame with your subject.
 You can also put him or her or it slightly off-center to create a more visually interesting scene.
 Just play around and see what looks best.

-Nothing is more gross than digital zoom - just ask any professional photographer.
+Nothing is worse than digital zoom - just ask any professional photographer.
 Most smartphones unfortunately feature digital zooms, which are just software tricks that'll make your subject appear closer but not without copious amounts of pixelation.

 We've all seen those videos where the subject has yellow skin and red devilish eyes combined with super dark backgrounds.
 The culprit?
 Well, yes, it's the photographer...but it's also the flash.